Therapy for Highly Sensitive People (HSPs)

 Work with a therapist who understands Highly Sensitive People

 While any personality trait comes with a downside, there is also incredible strength and advantage to be found in being highly sensitive.
 So, if you’d like to explore and deepen your understanding of this complex trait of sensitivity in yourself or in your child (See more about how we work with kids and teens.), call us today for a free 15 minute phone consultation.
-Arielle and Ivy are HSPs who love supporting HSPs in their journey!
+Arielle, Ivy and Allison are HSPs who love supporting HSPs in their journey!

-Get more support in a highly sensitive person support group
+Get more support in a highly sensitive person coaching group

 Being an HSP is a unique experience that involves its strengths and challenges.
-So, being part of a group of other HSPs focused on supporting one another, validating and working with the trait and learning new skills can be healing and life-changing.
-This is why Ivy's created an online support group just for HSPs!
-Learn more here.
+So, being part of a group of other HSPs focused on supporting one another, understanding and working with the trait and learning new skills can be life-changing.
+This is why Ivy's created an online coaching group just for HSPs.
 We'd love to have you in group!